AceAlloushX/My-website/README.md

 - Replaced "Download Certificate" text with a down arrow icon.
 - Added a new favicon for display on the browser tab.
 - Adjust compatibility view on Smaller screens.
+- Updated the right arrow in front of about me, prohjects, etc. to view a suitable icon instead of an arrow.
 <br><br>

 13/9/2024, Version 1.0